My answer to that depends on what brand of manifestation would be taught.

 Most LOA books teach a type of manifestation that is completely detached from any kind of value or belief system.
 In my opinion, when you do that, thereby leaving people without moral guidelines, you encourage them to become selfish pricks who will only chase after more toys, more riches, and more instant gratification.

 Some of us are being taken through a special process, being hand-selected and cut and polished over and over.
 If they don’t break, they’ll emerge as an exquisite, sparkling jewel.
+These precious souls are called saints.

 Those are the people who triumph over especially tough circumstances in their lives and come out the other end as teachers for mankind and an inspiration for everyone they meet.